Sintra’s Hidden Gem: Why Biester Palace Should Be on Your Radar

 … and metalwork (which makes me wish that all of my doorknobs were fish-dogs):

 It’s well worth reading the signage, which is as flowing and florid as some of the paintings.
-Here’s a example: “the generous boiseries are the work of Leonardo de Souza Braga, from which the painted arches on the doors stand out, while Luigi Manini’s paintings cover the walls in an exuberantly naturalist way, of floral circumferences finishing in vegetalist pendulums, swallowed only by the sublime organic medallions painted on the ceiling.”
+Here’s an example: “the generous boiseries are the work of Leonardo de Souza Braga, from which the painted arches on the doors stand out, while Luigi Manini’s paintings cover the walls in an exuberantly naturalist way, of floral circumferences finishing in vegetalist pendulums, swallowed only by the sublime organic medallions painted on the ceiling.”
 Phew!

 Not everything at Biester is incredibly fancy.
 By comparison, the guest bedrooms were modest …